cdelker/schemdraw/docs/usage/placement.rst

 Hold method
 ***********

-To place an element without moving the drawing position, use the :py:meth:`schemdraw.elements.Element.hold` method.
+To place an element without moving the drawing position, use the element's :py:meth:`schemdraw.elements.Element.hold` method.
 The element will be placed without changing the drawing state.

 .. jupyter-execute::
     :emphasize-lines: 6